awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 To specify a value for **Minimum TTL**, you must choose the **Customize** option for the **Object Caching** setting\.

-For more information, see [Specifying How Long Objects Stay in a CloudFront Edge Cache \(Expiration\)](Expiration.md)\.
+For more information, see [Managing How Long Content Stays in an Edge Cache \(Expiration\)](Expiration.md)\.

 ### Maximum TTL<a name="DownloadDistValuesMaxTTL"></a>

 Specify the maximum amount of time, in seconds, that you want objects to stay in CloudFront caches before CloudFront queries your origin to see whether the object has been updated\.
 The value that you specify for **Maximum TTL** applies only when your origin adds HTTP headers such as `Cache-Control max-age`, `Cache-Control s-maxage`, or `Expires` to objects\.
-For more information, see [Specifying How Long Objects Stay in a CloudFront Edge Cache \(Expiration\)](Expiration.md)\.
+For more information, see [Managing How Long Content Stays in an Edge Cache \(Expiration\)](Expiration.md)\.

 To specify a value for **Maximum TTL**, you must choose the **Customize** option for the **Object Caching** setting\.